Read time: ≈ 14 min • Last updated: December 30, 2025

 Crypto security evolves constantly.
 Here are the most important tips for 2025:

-- Enable all available 2FA on exchanges and wallets
+- Enable all available 2FA on exchanges and wallets, preferably using hardware security keys

-- Use a dedicated device for crypto transactions if possible
+- Use a dedicated device for crypto transactions if possible, isolated from everyday browsing

-- Beware of phishing sites - always check URLs carefully
+- Beware of phishing sites - always check URLs carefully; in 2025, AI-generated phishing sites have become nearly indistinguishable from legitimate ones

-- Never share sensitive information with anyone online
+- Never share sensitive information with anyone online, including screenshots of your wallet

-- Consider multi-signature setups for very large holdings
+- Consider multi-signature setups for very large holdings, requiring multiple approvals for transactions

 8. Common Beginner Mistakes to Avoid